 Our financial professionals receive a salary.
-Employees of the firm can receive bonuses if our profits exceed a certain threshold, and those with an ownership interest in Syntrinsic share in the firm's profits.
+Employees of the firm can receive bonuses if our profits exceed a certain threshold, and those with an ownership interest in our ultimate parent company indirectly share in the firm's profits.
 This could incent them to maximize profits by seeking new clients rather than servicing existing accounts, or by reducing expenses in a way that harms our ability to service clients.